Frequently Asked Questions

 For 2 weeks before your treatment:

-What are the worst complications of Dermal Filler?
+What are the main side effects of Dermal Filler?

 Most dermal filler treatments usually have no side effects or risks.
-However, there may be initial swelling, redness and soreness that usually goes away on its own in few days.In case of bruising, you can expect it to take up to 14 days to heal.
-Therefore, we advise planning your dermal fillers treatment before an important event.
+However, there may be initial swelling, redness and soreness that usually goes away on its own in few days.In case of bruising, you can expect it to take up to 14 days+ to heal.
+Therefore, we advise planning your dermal fillers treatment around any important events.

 Uneven Results

-Asymmetry during the procedure are avoided.
-However, an uneven or unwanted result can be corrected using more face fillers.
+Asymmetry during the procedure is assessed but sometimes natural asymmetries cannot be avoided.
+However, an uneven or unwanted result caused through dermal fillers can be corrected.

 Bumps or Lumps: